FJDonLeo94/prueba_tecnica/README.md

 First of all, from the root folder, run ``pip install requirements.txt`` to install gradio, as it is the only external library that is not included in Python.

 To run the unit tests, you can execute ``python test_runner.py``.
 There is one test for every function in the program.
 To run a specific test, you can use ``python -m unittest test/file.py``

-To run the program, you should execute ``python app_gradio``, and if a window doesn´t open, click the ip from the terminal.
+To run the program, you should execute ``python app_gradio.py``, and if a window doesn´t open, click the ip from the terminal.